- The Valve Index has a better refresh rate than the Vive Pro

 Valve Index vs Vive Pro – Pricing:

 Vive Pro and the Valve Index, on the other hand, are significantly more expensive.
-The HTC Vive Pro alone costs $499.
+The HTC Vive Pro alone costs $499, while the full kit is priced at approximately $1400.
 The Starter Kit, which also includes SteamVR 1.0 stations and two controllers, is available for $749.
 The Valve Index alone is priced at $499 with two controllers.
 For the complete kit with headphones, controllers and SteamVR 2.0 stations, count $1000.

 Last Minute Contender: Oculus Rift S vs Valve Index

-In an outright comparison between the Valve Index vs the “Oculus Rift S”, the Rifts S does give the Index a run for its money, by being literally $100 cheaper and making use of Inside-out tracking technology, which means no more Lighthouses.
+In an outright comparison between the Valve Index vs the “Oculus Rift S”, the Rift S does give the Index a run for its money, by being $100 cheaper and by making use of Inside-out tracking technology, which means no more Lighthouses.

-This is already a major plus but don’t think that this technology is perfect, as there are some issues that prop-up from time to time.
-Namely, the loss of controller tracking when you leave the sensor field of view and there is still a cable attaching the device to the PC.
-So in a battle of Valve Index vs Rift S, we would pick the Rift S simply because it has a better price to feature ration than any of the other two.
+This is already a major plus, but don’t think that this technology is perfect, as there are some issues that prop up from time to time – namely, the loss of controller tracking when you leave the sensor’s field of view and there is still a cable attaching the device to the PC.
+So in a battle of Valve Index vs Rift S, we would pick the Rift S simply because it has a better price to feature ratio than any of the other two.